da5nsy/ReproducibleResearch/episodes/whydoesRRmatter.md

 ## Suggested changes to improve reproducibility across the industry

-- Prepublication of experiments
+- Preregistration of experiments

-- Publishing openly or [FAIR](https://ardc.edu.au/resource/fair-data/) sharing of data, materials and software
+- Full and detailed documentation and publication of methods

 - Training on statistical models and study design

+- Openly or [FAIR](https://ardc.edu.au/resource/fair-data/) sharing of data, materials and software

+- Publishing preprints

+- Open access

 - Publish negative results

-- Full and detailed documentation and publication of methods

 - Conduct and publish replication and validation studies

 ### What is happening on the global scale